stormchaserroleplaying/stormchaserRPG/Talents/Engineer/Automaton Engineering/index.md

 ### Automaton Companion
 #### *Cost:* 5 Character Points
 #### *Prerequisite:* 5 Total Character Points
 You learn to employ all the knowledge you've accumulated to create and customize your own personalised automaton companion.
 Over the course of 8 hours, which can be done during a long rest, you can expend 50 gp worth of materials to finally finish your automaton.
-When you create the cannon, you determine its appearance and whether it has legs and it has the following statistics and features:
+When you create the automaton, you determine its appearance and whether it has legs; additionally it has the following statistics and features:

 <!--***_BELOW NEEDS CHECKING_***-->
 #### Statistics